xim85/lab-intro-probability/README.md

 ## Submission

-- Submit your solutions in the Student Portgal
+- Submit your solutions in the Student Portal